A Practical Guide to Estimating Conditional Marginal Effects: Modern Approaches: Double Machine Learning

 \section{Double Machine Learning}

-In previous chapters, we introduced IPW and AIPW methods for estimating the CME.
-With AIPW, we emphasized the idea of combining both outcome and treatment models to obtain a doubly robust estimator that remains valid under moderate misspecification of either model.
-In this chapter, we formally introduce the concept of \textit{Neyman orthogonality} and show that the AIPW signals satisfy this condition.
-Neyman orthogonality is a central property underlying recent advances in doubly robust estimation and high-dimensional inference literature.
-Intuitively, it ensures that small modeling errors in the nuisance functions do not introduce first-order bias in the final effect estimate, such as the CME.
+In previous sections, we introduced inverse probability weighting (IPW) and augmented inverse probability weighting (AIPW) estimators for the CME.
+With AIPW, we emphasized a general principle: construct an estimating equation that combines an outcome model and a treatment model so that moderate misspecification in either component does not generate first-order bias in the target.
+This section makes that principle explicit by introducing Neyman orthogonality and showing that the AIPW signal is orthogonal.
+Neyman orthogonality is the central property behind modern doubly robust estimation and high-dimensional inference.
+Intuitively, it ensures that small errors in nuisance functions do not translate into first-order bias in the final CME estimate.

-In this Element, we focus on the CME \(\theta(x)\) as the primary causal estimand.
-Here, \(\theta(\cdot)\) is a target function of a single moderator \(X\).
-A key step in identifying the CME is estimating the \textit{nuisance functions}, denoted by \(\eta_0(V)\), which depend on the full set of high-dimensional covariates \(V\).
-These nuisance components---such as the propensity score \(\Pr(D_i = 1 \mid V_i)\), the outcome model \(\mathbb{E}[Y_i(d) \mid V_i]\), or conditional variances---can exhibit complexities that exceed the capacity of parametric or semiparametric models to capture accurately.
-Although approaches like IPW, AIPW, and post-Lasso expansions handle moderate nonlinearity or moderate-dimensional covariates, they may struggle with truly high-dimensional or strongly nonlinear data structures.

-Flexible machine learning methods address this challenge by approximating complex relationships in \(\eta\) without strong assumptions on functional form.
-Techniques such as random forests (RF), neural networks (NN), histogram gradient boosting (HGB), and hybrid or ensemble approaches offer considerable flexibility but typically achieve slower convergence rates than parametric models.
-Intuitively, flexible models require stronger regularization to control complexity and avoid overfitting, thereby introducing regularization bias.
-While regularization reduces variance and practically balances the bias–variance trade-off, it systematically biases the estimated nuisance functions.
-Naively ``plugging in'' these biased machine learning estimates (e.g., the estimated outcome model) into the estimation formula for \(\theta(\cdot)\) risks losing the \(\sqrt{n}\)-consistency required for asymptotic normality and valid hypothesis testing.
-This is the specific problem that Neyman orthogonality is designed to solve \citep{chernozhukov2018double, semenova2021debiased}.

-Double/debiased machine learning (DML), also known as ``double machine learning'' or ``orthogonalized machine learning,'' provides the formal framework to solve this regularization problem.
-It builds on the same principle of Neyman orthogonality found in AIPW but generalizes it to accommodate high-dimensional nuisance functions \(\eta\) estimated via machine learning.
-The DML framework mitigates the specific biases introduced by flexible estimation through two key strategies: orthogonalization, which corrects for regularization bias, and cross-fitting, which corrects for overfitting bias.
-In modern high-dimensional inference, the DML framework was first developed by \citet{chernozhukov2018double} for estimating fixed-dimensional parameters. \citet{semenova2021debiased} extend it by allowing the target parameter to be a function, which is an infinite-dimensional parameter, such as the CME \(\theta(x)\).